Multiple Exposure: Increased Risk

 Empathic Strain (Compassion Fatigue)

-Compassion fatigue (CF) refers to the profound emotional and physical exhaustion that helping professionals and caregivers can develop over the course of their career as helpers.
-It is a gradual erosion of all the things that keep us connected to others in our caregiver role: our empathy, our hope, and of course our compassion - not only for others but also for ourselves.
-When we are suffering from compassion fatigue, we start seeing changes in our personal and professional lives: we can become dispirited and increasingly bitter at work, we may contribute to a toxic work environment, we are more prone to work errors, we may violate confidentiality and lose a respectful stance towards our students and colleagues.
+Compassion fatigue, now more commonly referred to as Empathic Strain (ES) refers to the profound emotional and physical exhaustion that helping professionals and caregivers can develop over the course of their career as helpers.
+It is a gradual erosion of all the things that keep us connected to others in our caregiver role: our empathy, our hope, and of course our empathy - not only for others but also for ourselves.
+When we are suffering from Empathic Strain, we start seeing changes in our personal and professional lives: we can become dispirited and increasingly bitter at work, we may contribute to a toxic work environment, we are more prone to work errors, we may violate confidentiality and lose a respectful stance towards our students and colleagues.
 We become short-tempered with our loved ones and feel constant guilt or resentment at the never-ending demands on our personal time.

 Grappling with roadblocks in the systems that we work with.
 Feeling angry and/or frustrated about a lack of resources, disagreeing about someone’s eligibility for a service, there are many examples of systems failure.
 One result of facing these numerous challenges is moral distress.

 Moral distress occurs when we are told to do things that we fundamentally disagree with or are morally opposed to.
 When our values conflict with what is required by law or other rules and regulations.